 You can seek a blanket mortgage from a hard money or private money lender.
 If so, you won’t receive the same level of personal scrutiny as you’d receive from an institutional lender (a bank).
 Nonetheless, strong borrowers reassure lenders who want to deal with creditworthy customers.
 These are customers who have an excellent track record and suitable industry experience.
 Here are some factors that go into the mix:

 - Borrower Credit Scores: Lenders will examine the credit scores and histories of all the loan principals (the guarantors).
-They will be looking for evidence of a good repayment history.
-They will also be look for sufficient income to cover the payments and enough wealth to generally cover the loan.
+They will be looking for evidence of good repayment history.
+They will also look for sufficient income to cover the payments and enough wealth to generally cover the loan.
 These factors become more important as the loan size increases.

 - Business Creditworthiness: The entity that seeks the loan (typically a limited liability company or limited partnership) might have a track record of its own.
 The same factors that make individuals creditworthy also pertain to businesses.
 That is, lenders look at debt and income levels, previous repayment history and any evidence of bankruptcies or foreclosures.

 - Industry Background: Lenders appreciate borrowers with a good track record in their industry.
 Generally, two years of experience is the bare minimum for each participant and 5 to 10+ years is much preferred.
 In particular, the lender will evaluate the borrower’s type of experience, whether a builder, developer, investor or rehabber.
-Expect to produce documentation attesting to your previous successes in the industry.
+Expect to produce documentation attesting to your previous success in the industry.

 Who Benefits from Blanket Loans?